In Twproject you can always check the load of your resources, as much information you set in Twproject as much your graphics will be close to reality.

-In this page for every resource in the selected workgroup you will get a graphical representation of the load total by day, every color represent a different task.
+In this page for every resource in the selected workgroup you will get a graphical representation of the load total by day, every color represent a different project.
 By clicking on a column you will get a detailed explanation of the components of the load.

-Since version 6 the work load information is available every time you create a new assignment.
+The work load information is available every time you create a new assignment.
 When you will chose one of your resource you will immediately know her work load, so deciding which will be the best resource to assign will become much easier.

 To describe clearly how Twproject calculates the work load for a resource let’s see a practical example:

-Say we have two tasks:
+Say we have two projects:

 – Project A lasting 5 days with a resource assigned (Resource R1) with an estimated worklog of 25 hours.